Tiegris/K8sMonitorNet/README.md

 This will deploy the latest version of the app from dockerhub.

-After this, you have 60 seconds to connect to the process with a remote debugger.
+After this, you have 60 seconds to connect to the process with a remote debugger. (the 60 seconds window only matters if you want to catch the startup with a breakpoint)

 With VisualStudio and DockerDesktop: